LucIrons/CreditCardCustomerSegmentation/README.md

 # CreditCardCustomerSegmentation
-Using Means clustering methods to segment credit card customers Project incomplete - to be completed
+Using Means clustering methods to segment credit card customers.

+Project incomplete - to be completed